brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 An external QSPI flash chip provides the necessary non-volatile storage.
-The code needed to configure a QSPI device to enable reading and writing is quite complicated, so the RP2040 designers placed the QSPI flash driver code into a small (16k) ROM that is masked into RP2040 chip.
+The code needed to configure a QSPI device to enable reading and writing is quite complicated, so the RP2040 designers placed the QSPI flash driver code into a small (16k) ROM that is masked into the RP2040 chip.
 This space is known as the "boot ROM."
 This ROM also contains other helpful utility functions that are unrelated to the flash memory.
 Floating point math routines, for example.